Concurrency is working on multiple things at the same time. In Python, concurrency can be reached in several ways:

 PyPy has come a long way over the last few years and can generally be used as a drop-in replacement for both Python 2 and 3.
 It works flawlessly with tools like Pipenv as well.
 Give it a try!

-Cython offers C-like performance with code that is written mostly in Python.
-Cython makes it possible to compile parts of your Python code to C code.
+Cython offers C-like performance with code that is written mostly in Python but makes it possible to compile parts of your Python code to C code.
 This way, you can convert crucial parts of an algorithm to C, which will generally offer a tremendous performance boost.

 With Cython, it is also possible to take advantage of the C++ language because part of the C++ standard library is directly importable from Cython code.
 Cython is particularly popular among scientific users of Python.
 A few notable examples: